-We currently have 3 homes pending, with only 1 home sold in the last two weeks, averaging a sale price of $210 a square foot.
-One home sold over the asking price.
-Compared to the two weeks prior: The number of homes sold is still the same, but the average sales price is up $515,000 ($410,500 previously).
+We currently have 53 homes pending, with 32 homes sold in the last two weeks, averaging a sale price of $163 a square foot.
+Thirty-two homes sold over the asking price, with one home selling 9% above the listing price.
+Compared to the two weeks prior: Homes sold are up from 30 homes sold to 32 homes sold and the average sales price per square foot is also up: $163 ($160 previously).
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 What is happening in the real estate market nationally?

 Mortgage rates saw a sharp downward trend last week after the Federal Reserve’s rate hike and the GDP’s negative data.
 Home price appreciation slowed.
 New home sales fell.
 Mortgage application submissions saw a composite decrease.
 Pending home sales declined.
 Both continuing and initial jobless claims went down.
 Inflation increased, as did personal income and consumer spending.

 - Fed rate hike to create less competition in the housing market.
 Read Now >>

 - Home price cuts are increasing as the end of summer draws near.
 Watch Now >>